 Ultrasonic Liposome Formation

 Since the formation of liposomes and nanoliposomes does not occur as a spontaneous process, an energy resource is required to promote the encapsulation process.
-Liposomes are lipid vesicles, which are formed when phospholipids, e.g. lecithin, are are added to water, where the form bilayer structures when sufficient energy, e.g. by sonication, is applied.
+Liposomes are lipid vesicles, which are formed when phospholipids, e.g. lecithin, are added to water, where they form bilayer structures when sufficient energy, e.g. by sonication, is applied.
 Ultrasonication assists the arrangement of the lipid molecules, so that a thermodynamically stable aqueous phase is obtained.
 Sonication does not only promote the formation of liposomes, it also reduces the size of liposomes resulting in nanoliposomes.
 The liposome size is an important factor when it comes to bioavailability and absorption rate since smaller liposomes can penetrate the cell membranes easier.

 Ultrasonic Liposome Size Reduction

 Ultrasonic dispersion is a simple and efficient method for reducing the size of liposomes and manufacturing nanoliposomes.
 In order to prepare smaller liposomes, hydrated vesicles are sonicated for a few minutes with a probe-type ultrasonicator in a temperature-controlled reactor.
 As a non-thermal, purely mechanical method, ultrasonic size reduction does neither degrade the phospholipids nor the bioactive compounds.